bodo-ai/Bodo/docs/source/not_supported.rst

     else:
         a = np.ones(10)

-The use of ``isinstance`` operator of Python often means type instabillity and is not supported.
+The use of ``isinstance`` operator of Python often means type instability and is not supported.

 Similarly, function calls should also be deterministic.
 The below example is